On this page

 Submission of CHED-P and required documents

-A print of the CHED-P from IPAFFS must be submitted to Port Health along with the required documents before we can start our checks.
+Only UK entities may complete CHEDs on IPAFFS.
+For companies, this means the company must be registered on the Companies House website.
+The declaration in IPAFFS is the legal declaration and a signed paper CHED is not required to be submitted.
+However, the required documents must be submitted to Port Health before we can start our checks.
 Depending on the import conditions, the required documents may include an original health certificate, mandatory test reports in some cases or the statutory ‘commercial document’ required for certain animal by-products.
-In addition to these original documents, we also require a copy of the bill of lading or CMR and commercial invoice, as well as a copy of the packing list..
+In addition to these original documents, we also require a copy of the bill of lading or CMR and commercial invoice, as well as a copy of the packing list.

 Copy health certificates